Bi-directional Digital Twin and Edge Computing in the Metaverse: Edge Computing-Enabled DT Creation

 \subsection{Communications for DT}

-Fig.~\ref{DTpipeline}(b) depicts two types of communications, intra-twin communications (or so called virtual-to-physical--V2P) and inter-twin communications (or so called virtual-to-virtual--V2V)~\cite{luan2021paradigm,9429703}.
-Intra-twin communication refers the interaction between the DT and its physical counterpart PT.
-DTs and PT exchange data and information through existing network technologies such as fiber links, WiFi, 5G and beyond 5G mobile networks.
-PTs might move in the physical environment, intra-twin communication, thus, must ensure heterogeneous wireless interfaces to ensure constant communication.
-Fig.~\ref{DTpipeline}(a) illustrates \textbf{the second step} to send data from PTs to servers of DTs in the edge computing.
-Inter-twin communication describes the interaction among DTs which require communication among their hosting servers and between DTs on the same server.
+Fig.~\ref{DTpipeline} also depicts two types of communications, intra-twin communications (or so-called virtual-to-physical--V2P) and inter-twin communications (or so-called virtual-to-virtual--V2V)~\cite{9429703}.
+Intra-twin communication refers to the interaction between the DT and its physical counterpart PT.
+DTs and PTs exchange data and information through existing communication network technologies such as fiber links, WiFi, and 5G.
+Additionally, emerging sixth-generation (6G) technologies, heterogeneous radio frequencies such as sub-6 GHz, millimeter Wave (mmWave) and Terahertz (THz), intelligent reflecting surfaces (IRS), and non-orthogonal multiple access (NOMA) can provide high-capacity communications~\cite{yu20226g}.
+PTs might move in the physical environment, and intra-twin communication, thus, must ensure heterogeneous wireless interfaces to ensure seamless communication.
+Fig.~\ref{DTpipeline} illustrates \textbf{the second step} to send data from PTs to servers of DTs in edge computing.
+Inter-twin communication describes the interaction among DTs which requires communication among their hosting servers and between DTs on the same server.
 Such communications can be realized through shared memory when communicating DTs are hosted on the same server or through communication networks between different servers.